 Cosy inside Emporio alla Pace

 Emporio alla Pace is a hidden gem in the backstreets behind Piazza Navona.
-It prides itself on its local clientele so expect classic Italian espresso coffees alongside pastries, paninis and pastas.
-As the lunch crowd arrives around 1pm, don’t forget to arrive early to claim the corner couches for people watching before everyone clears out again and you’ll be left in the cosiest space with plenty of books and magazines to enjoy.
+It prides itself on its local clientele so expect classic Italian espresso coffees alongside pastries, paninis and kinds of pasta.
+As the lunch crowd arrives around 1 pm, don’t forget to arrive early to claim the corner couches for people watching before everyone clears out again and you’ll be left in the cosiest space with plenty of books and magazines to enjoy.
 WiFi can be a touch slow here compared to other cafes but is always reliable for your basic surfing needs.

 7. Il Sorpasso, Vatican